AlexS293/Projectile-Motion-Simulator/README.md

 Upon changing the object to 'Custom', changing all motion and object inputs and clicking the 'Shoot' button the following is displayed:
 ![TestImage2](https://github.com/user-attachments/assets/a2297c90-0d89-49ec-b60e-eabc18aef174)

 It is noticeable that when displaying motion including drag, the line of trajectory becomes red rather than blue.
 The parabola also becomes asymmetrical as expected when including drag.
-The mathematical results for heigh, distance and time are accurate as compared to similar programs.
+The mathematical results for height, distance and time are accurate as compared to similar programs.

 ![TestImage3](https://github.com/user-attachments/assets/24d08a05-08ca-4555-9836-098af9b6c95d)